How to Fix App Updates on Google Play Stuck on Pending

 - Scroll down and select “Accounts.”
 For older Android versions, choose “Users & accounts” or “Accounts and Backup -> Accounts.”

 - Tap on “Remove account.”
 For older Android versions, choose the “More” icon (2 vertical dots) at the top right, then select “Remove account.”

 To make the same Google account the primary one again on your device, remove all Google accounts.
 Now, you can enter the Play Store again, type in your account information, and try to download the app once more.

 4. Check Storage Capacity

 If your device runs low on storage space, it restricts you from downloading or updating apps.
 This scenario usually displays an error along with “insufficient space” notifications rather than getting stuck as a pending download.
 However, it is still pending, technically speaking.
 Therefore, it is essential to include the topic within this article.
-The apps remain as pending downloads while they wait for enough space.
+The app downloads remain pending while they wait for enough space.
 To check how much space you have left, do the following:

 - Go to “Settings.”

 - Scroll down and press the “Storage” button.

 The presence of ‘bloatware’ apps can affect your phone storage negatively.
 These apps primarily get included with manufacturer additions to the Android phone, and many are unnecessary.
-Ensure that you get rid of them whenever possible to make way for new ones.
+Ensure you eliminate them whenever possible to make way for new ones.
 Check out how to uninstall

-Also, a malfunctioning SD card can sometimes cause problems while downloading new apps.
+Also, a malfunctioning SD card can sometimes cause problems with app downloads.
 To check if that’s the case, take out the card and try to download the app.
-If it downloads as usual to your internal storage, consider changing the card. or attempt to reformat it.
+If it downloads to your internal storage, consider changing the card or reforming it.

 5. Disable Your Device’s VPN

 Some users install a virtual private network (VPN) to secure their online privacy, but they don’t know that it can affect their downloads too.
-If you have a VPN, you should disable it before trying to download the app again.
+If you have a VPN, you should disable it before downloading the app again.